F.A.Q. – Frequently Asked Questions

 Q. What forms of payment does the firm accept?:

-A. For client convenience, we accept payment via cash, bank checks (ex: cashier checks, official bank checks), money orders, Discover, American Express, Visa, Mastercard, and PayPal.
+A. For client convenience, we accept payment via cash, bank checks (ex: cashier checks, official bank checks), money orders, Discover, American Express, Visa, and Mastercard.
+Credit card and debit card transactions, as well as eChecks, are processed via LawPay.

 Q: What areas of law does your firm handle? :

-A. The firm’s practice areas are limited almost exclusively to Family Law, Personal Injury, and Criminal Law, though other matters are accepted on a case-by-case basis.
-Our Family Law practice is dedicated to advising and advocating for men in the Family Court realm.
+A. The firm’s practice areas are limited almost exclusively to DUI Defense and Criminal Law, Personal Injury and Automobile Accidents, as well as Family Law (Divorce, Equitable Property Division, Custody and Visitation, Alimony, and related issues).
+Dustin Lee also routinely serves as a Guardian ad Litem in contested Family Court custody cases, and Dustin is a certified South Carolina Family Court Mediator.
 Please see the respective practice area links or read more below to gain a better idea of what these areas encompass.

 Q: How do I setup an initial consultation with your firm? :

-A. Please contact the firm via telephone at 1 (843) 474-0614 (You Must Dial the “1” First) and ask to setup/schedule an initial consultation.
-Appointments with Mr. Lee are set by his paralegal Kate Gill.
-If Ms. Gill is unavailable, please leave a message including your name and telephone number.
-Please be prepared to give your full name, any prior names, and the name or names of any person “adverse” to you (i.e. – especially in a family law matter, the person who would be on the other side of the case).
+A. The best way is to please contact the firm via telephone at 1-843-474-0614 (You Must Dial the “1” First) and ask to setup/schedule an initial consultation.
+All consultations are by appointment only.
+If you call on the weekend or after hours such that no one is available to take your call immediately, please leave a message including your name and telephone number.
+Please be prepared to give your full name, and the name or names of any person “adverse” to you (i.e. – especially in a family law matter, the person who would be on the other side of the case).
 This information is used to perform a “conflicts check” in accordance with applicable rules and law.

 Q: May I obtain legal advice from a paralegal or receptionist? :